genesiscommunitysuccess/docs/docs/00_fuse/03_features/02_linked-ui-elements.md

 Linking is a two-step process:

-* Assigning a name to an element
+* Assign a name to an element
-* Referencing the name when configuring another element
+* Reference the name when configuring another element

 Let's build a simple example to see this in practice.